-It’s been over 50 years since The Sound of Music was released (1965).
-Everyone remembers Julie Andrews singing “The Hills Are Alive,” but not many know the Alps behind her are.
-They are in Austria, along with the rest of locations used for the movie.
-It was the home for the real von Trapp Family and it’s possible to relive one of the world’s favorite family films during a tour in that European country.
+It’s been almost 60 years since The Sound of Music was released (1965).
+Everyone remembers Julie Andrews singing “The Hills Are Alive,” but not many know where the Alps behind her are.
+They are in Austria, along with the rest of the locations used for the movie.
+It was the home of the real von Trapp Family, and it’s possible to relive one of the world’s favorite family films during a tour in that European country.

 Watch the Movie